Brank01Dev/ProjectManagerV2/README.md

 ## 📌 Project Status
 🚧 **Work in progress.**
-This version focuses on authentication and project CRUD — additional features and UI improvements are planned for upcoming releases.
+This version focuses on authentication and project CRUD — additional features and improvements are planned for upcoming releases.